 Mild traumatic brain injuries usually affect a person for a short period of time before they make a full recovery.
 More serious traumatic brain injuries can cause bruising, torn tissue, bleeding, and other physical damage that results in long-term complications or death.

-What Types of Brain Injury Cases Can Abels & Annes Handle?
+What Types of TBI Cases Can Abels & Annes Handle?

-Our Chicago brain injury lawyers handle all types of lawsuits involving brain injuries that were caused by another party’s negligence.
-Some of the most common types of TBI personal injury lawsuit cases our law firm handles include:
+A Chicago brain injury attorney at Abels & Annes can handle all types of claims and lawsuits involving brain injuries that were caused by another party’s negligence.
+Some of the most common types of TBI cases we handle include:

 Car, Truck, and Motorcycle Accidents

-Motor vehicle accidents are one of the most common causes of brain injuries in the United States.
-Thousands of car accidents occur every day, and many crash victims suffer head injuries.
-Truck accidents are less common, but they involve devastating force that leads to an increased likelihood of a TBI.
-And motorcycle riders simply have little to no protection and can easily injure their head when they are struck or ejected from their bike.
+Motor vehicle accidents are one of the most common causes of brain injuries in Chicago and may result in serious, complicated head injuries.
+Truck accidents are less common, but they usually involve devastating force that leads to an increased likelihood of a TBI.
+We also represent motorcycle riders who simply have little to no protection and can easily injure their head when they are struck or thrown from their bike.

 Pedestrian and Bicycle Accidents

 Pedestrians and bicyclists are completely exposed when they are walking or cycling near roads.
 If a car hits a pedestrian, they are usually thrown or crushed by the force of the vehicle.
-This impact commonly causes brain injuries in serious pedestrian or bicycle collisions.
+This impact commonly causes brain injuries and serious repercussions after pedestrian or bicycle collisions.

 Slip and Fall

 Some workplaces and industries are known to be more dangerous than others.
-For example, if you work in the construction industry, you may suffer a brain injury on the job from falling, being crushed, or during a vehicle accident.
-In these cases, you may be able to recover compensation through workers’ compensation benefits.
-If someone other than the employer was responsible, you might be able to receive additional compensation through a third-party personal injury claim.
-A seasoned Chicago brain injury lawyer can explain your rights in this situation.
+For example, a worker in the construction industry may suffer a brain injury on the job from falling, being crushed, or during a vehicle accident.
+In these cases, they may be able to recover compensation through workers’ compensation benefits.
+If a party besides the employer was responsible, they may be able to receive additional compensation through a third-party personal injury claim.

 Types of Traumatic Brain Injuries

-The most common types of brain injuries caused by trauma include skull fractures, anoxia or hypoxia, contusions, intracranial hematomas, penetrating injuries, or concussions.
+The most common types of brain injuries caused by trauma include skull fractures, anoxia and hypoxia, contusions, intracranial hematomas, penetrating injuries, or concussions.

 These injuries all vary in degree of severity and prognosis.
-However, each of these injuries can seriously affect your life.
+However, each of these injuries can seriously affect a person’s life.
+Our Chicago brain injury law firm team is familiar with all of these conditions and we can help secure the compensation needed to help treat them.

 Contusions